Information on Day Care and Schools

 A letter of introduction from a former teacher may be helpful.
 Public schools teach kindergarten through 12th grade.
 A high school diploma is awarded upon successful completion of the 12th grade.

-For specific requirements for public school enrollment visit the website of the school district in which you plan to live:
+For specific requirements for public school enrollment visit the website of the school district in which you plan to live, including:

 - Highland Park Independent School District